Graph-COM/HEPT/README.md

 ## News
 - **2024.04:** HEPT now supports efficient processing of batched input by this [commit](https://github.com/Graph-COM/HEPT/commit/2e408388a16400050c0eb4c4f7390c3c24078dee).
 This is implemented via integrating batch indices in the computation of AND hash codes, which is more efficient than naive padding, especially for batches with imbalanced point cloud sizes. **Note:**
-  - Only the code in `./example` is updated to support batched input.
-  - The original implementation in `./src` is not updated.
+  - Only the code in `./example` is updated to support batched input, and the original implementation in `./src` is not updated.
   - The current implementation for batched input is not yet fully tested.
 Please feel free to open an issue if you encounter any problems.

 - **2024.04:** An example of HEPT with minimal code is added in `./example` by this [commit](https://github.com/Graph-COM/HEPT/commit/350a9863d7757e556177c52a44bac2aaf0c6dde8).
 It's a good starting point for users who want to use HEPT in their own projects.
 There are minor differences between the example and the original implementation in `./src/models/attention/hept.py`, but they should not affect the performance of the model.